HKhafajii/CodePathPreWork/README.md

  - Appointment Availability shown
  - Can handle payments in app so no need to pay in person

+An app idea I'd like to continue would be my MeaMemoria application.
+Its an application that takes an image and allows you to add a lot of customization to photo albums adding voice recordings, music, and more.
+I'd like to implement a feature that includes adding music to albums as a vibe, customizing the layout to your liking, and also having shared customizable albums with someone.

 ## Notes

 Describe any challenges encountered while building the app.